 The election planning co-ordinator shall be responsible for guiding the Party in developing and maintaining constituency associations, organizing election training schools, assisting with candidate recruitment and nomination, and other election readiness activities.
 In election years, the election planning co-ordinator will function as the Party’s central campaign chair.

 Members at large must attend at least 50% of executive council meetings and perform duties as assigned to them by executive council.

-Leader, President and CFO Not To Be Related
+Leader, President and FO Not To Be Related

-10. The Leader, President and CFO shall not be closely related by blood or marriage.
+10. The Leader, President and FO shall not be closely related by blood or marriage.